Saurav-kan/Cognify/README.md

 1. Push your code to GitHub
 2. Import the project in Vercel
-3. Add your `OPENAI_API_KEY` in Vercel's environment variables
+3. Add your API keys and KV credentials in Vercel's environment variables
 4. Deploy!

 ## Privacy & Data Storage

-- All notes and text are stored locally in your browser (LocalStorage)
+- **Local First**: Most data (PDFs, notes) is stored locally in your browser (IndexedDB/LocalStorage)
-- No data is sent to servers except for AI explanations (when you use Jargon Crusher)
+- **Transient AI**: Text sent to AI for summarization/explanation is not stored by the AI providers (per their API policies)
-- OCR processing happens entirely in your browser
+- **Caching**: Anonymous cached responses may be stored in Vercel KV to improve performance

 ## Cost Considerations